Conditional Front-door Adjustment for Heterogeneous Treatment Assignment Effect Estimation Under Non-adherence: Implementation Details

 \subsection{T-learner Details}

-Each T-learner is implemented with two independent multi-layer perceptions (MLPs) with three hidden ELU activated layers of dimensions of 300.
+Each T-learner is implemented with two independent multi-layer perceptrons (MLPs) with three hidden ELU-activated layers of dimensions 300.
 Only one T-learner (two MLPs) is used for the SBD-based method.
 Each MLP in the T-learner estimates one type of potential outcome.
 For the CFD-based method, seven MLPs are used (one for propensity score, two for treatment intake prediction, and four for outcome prediction).